LevCey/Enlivora/docs/Grant_One-Pager.md

 ### B) Onchain Loyalty Points + Optional USDC Rewards

 * When an order is completed, the customer receives **non-transferable onchain points**
-* Customers can optionally **redeem points for USDC** from a merchant-funded reward pool
+* Customers can optionally **redeem points for STRK** from a merchant-funded reward pool
 * Wallet friction is minimized: wallet connection is needed **only at claim/redeem**, reducing UX and phishing risk

 **No checkout replacement in MVP.** Shopify/Woo payments stay unchanged; we add a **passport + points + redeem** layer.